Do you know the 9 symptoms associated with narcissistic personality disorder (NPD)?

 This kind of overindulgent parenting will only set children up for self-destructive expectations and broken relationships.

-God calls parents to firmly correct selfish behaviors and attitudes in their children.
-This is an act of true love for your children and for society.
+- Correcting selfish behaviors and attitudes in our children is an act of true love for your children and for their future relationships.

 - Help your children see themselves as valuable beings made in God’s image.